r/bahai

 • Etc...

 So logically speaking it would make sense that the soul has its sign in this world.
-After some thoughts I've pretty much come to the conclusion that the physical body is to the soul what the shadow is to the physical body.
+After some thoughts I've pretty much come to the conclusion that the physical body is a representation of the soul, and the shadow a representation of the physical body.

 The shadow has no will on its own.
 Whatever the physical body does, the shadow imitates exactly.
 Wherever the physical body goes, the shadow follows.
 Although the shadow may be seen doing all these things, it is not truly the shadow, but rather the physical body, that does them.
 And just as the physical body is wholly incapable of comprehending the soul, the shadow is unable to comprehend the physical body (think about it, the shadow is 2-dimensional and lacks even the ability to think).
 When one's shadow disappears, such as when one enters into a well-lit space, the physical body remains.
 And similarly when we leave this world of darkness and enter the light, our soul remains though our physical body perishes...